nrwl/nx/docs/shared/guides/js-and-ts.md

 ## Interested in building and distributing TypeScript packages?

 You might want to check out the `@nrwl/js` package which comes with advanced TypeScript support, including [SWC](https://swc.rs/) and more.
-Find out more in the [Nx and TypeScript guide](/getting-started/nx-and-typescript).
+Find out more in the [plugin documentation](/packages/js).